-- Blue is reserved for support equipment as needed to restrict passing - Amber for visibility as needed - Red for emergency and blasting - Flashing strobe lights on transport vehicles (buses and man vans) in a color that can be seen in various conditions
+- Blue is reserved for support equipment as needed to restrict passing - Amber for visibility as needed - Red for emergency and blasting - Flashing strobe lights on transport vehicles (buses and man vans) in a color that can be seen in various weather conditions

-Haul trucks shall have numbering with LED lights or reflective tape at a minimum, and be large enough to be seen by other vehicles.
+Haul trucks shall have numbering with LED lights or a minimum reflective tape and be large enough to be seen by other vehicles.

-Light vehicles will have numbering with a minimum size of 4 inch lettering on each front quarter panel, and one on the rear when available.
-Lettering color shall be distinguishable compared to the vehicle color.
+Light vehicles will have numbering a minimum size of 4 inch lettering on each side with one on the rear when possible.
+Lettering color will be distinguishable compared to the vehicle color.
 Number series/sequence should be simplistic and well organized for easy identification.

-All-terrain Vehicles (ATVs), Utility Terrain Vehicles (UTVs) and slow-moving small equipment must be escorted when operating on mine haul roads.
+All-terrain Vehicles (ATVs), Utility Terrain Vehicles (UTVs) and slow-moving small equipment must be escorted or have working amber strobe light when operating on mine haul roads.